-Notice of public comment period will be provided by publication on the West Virginia Disaster Recovery Office website https://wvfloodrecovery.com/mitigation/.
+Notice of public comment periods will be provided by publication on the West Virginia Disaster Recovery Office website https://wvfloodrecovery.com/mitigation/.
 West Virginia will open the citizen comment period for the following timeframes:

-• Comment for the draft Action Plan will take place forty-five (45) days after the publication of the Action Plan
+- The comment period for the draft Action Plan was open for forty-five (45) days after the publication of the Action Plan - The comment period for Substantial Amendments will be open for thirty (30) days after the publication of each Substantial Amendment

-• Comment period for Substantial Amendments will take place for thirty (30) days after the publication of the Substantial Amendment All public comments received during the official 45-day public comment period for the draft Action Plan will be incorporated into the final Action Plan for submission to HUD.
+All comments received during the official 45-day public comment period for the draft Action Plan or future substantial amendments are incorporated into the Action Plan for submission to HUD.